nateewall/USBreweriesAnalysis/README.md

 2..

--Merge the data sets together to have the geography for each of the beer.
+-Merge the data sets together to have the geography for each of the beers.

--Below is the code used to merge the two data sets by Brewery ID and a quick review of top and the bottom of our new data set.
+-Below is the code used to merge the two data sets by Brewery ID and a quick review of the top and bottom of our new data set.
 We also join this data to get the full State name by geography

 ```{r Merge Dataset}